Tested Baking & Dessert Recipes & Videos

 Printer Friendly Page

 You do not need fresh raspberries to make this delightfully refreshing Raspberry Sherbet.
 Frozen unsweetened raspberries will do just fine.
-Which means that you can make this intensely flavored Raspberry Sherbet all year round, with either fresh or frozen raspberries.
-Besides raspberries, all you need to make this bubble gum pink Raspberry Sherbet is sugar, milk, and a splash of lemon juice.
-Sometimes I like to stir some dark chocolate chips into the freshly turned sherbet.
-You can also serve it with vanilla ice cream, chocolate ice cream, or even with a small dollop of softly whipped cream.
+Which means that you can make this intensely flavored frozen dessert all year round.
+I love how easy it is to make.
+Besides raspberries, all you need for this beautiful rose colored Sherbet is sugar, milk, cream, and a splash of lemon juice.
+Sometimes I like to stir some dark chocolate chips into the freshly turned Sherbet.
+You can serve it with fresh raspberries, vanilla ice cream, chocolate ice cream, or even with a small dollop of softly whipped cream.
 The possibilities are endless.

 Related Recipes You May Like